Purchasing A Car With 150k Miles; Will It Be Worth The Risk?

 High-mileage cars definitely have their perks, but I know they come with risks that I need to keep in mind as a potential buyer.
 The more miles a car has, the more likely it is to have mechanical issues, which can lead to hefty repair bills that might just wipe out those initial savings.
 It’s really important to weigh these mileage concerns against my budget and long-term plans.

-As cars age and accumulate wear and tear, their reliability tends to take a hit, and I might find myself visiting the repair shop more often.
+As cars age and accumulate wear and tear, their reliability tends to take a hit, and I might find myself visiting a Johnson City auto repair shop more often.
 This is especially true if the car doesn’t have a solid maintenance history; previous owners might not have kept up with the necessary upkeep.

 I’ve learned that getting a thorough inspection is a must for any high-mileage car, ideally from a mechanic I trust.
 By being aware of potential pitfalls, like that pesky increase in repair frequency, I can make smarter decisions that fit my financial goals and help me dodge any unexpected expenses down the line.